 Take a look at this Sweet Potato and Black Bean Stew recipe we found at Healthy Living James.

 The fingerling potato is very starchy and holds up well when being cooked.
 These potatoes are usually small and firm in density.
-They can be kept whole and eaten with the skins on them.
+They can be kept whole and eaten with skins on them.
 You may choose to cut them in half for an easier bite in your soups.
 Fingerling potatoes will make any soup or stew look amazing with their variety of colors.

 Look at this yummy Wild Ramp and Fingerling Potato Soup recipe at Food52!

 You can use fresh or canned new potatoes in soups and stews.
 These are often very waxy and will hold up great.
 New potatoes are small and round.
 Because of their density, they do not turn to mush in stews.
 These typically canned potatoes are skinned.
 So if you want the added benefits of the skins, use a fresh new potato.
-These can be diced, sliced, or cubed, or kept whole in any recipe.
+These can be diced, sliced, cubed, or kept whole in any recipe.

 Here is an easy stew recipe using new potatoes!